marktoh/open-f1/README.md

 # Open Formula 1

-A tool for tracking circuits across Formula 1 seasons
+A tool to track F1 circuits since 1950 built with React and OpenStreetMap

 ## Table of Contents